dvorakjt/burger-buddy/README.md

 # Burger Buddy
 ![Screenshot of burger-buddy by dvorakjt](public/assets/screenshots/screen-1.png) This is a full-stack web application which allows users to create, read, update and delete entries (representing burgers) into an online database.
 A link to the deployed version can be found [here.](https://aqueous-inlet-22369.herokuapp.com/)

+Background photo taken by David Ore on Unsplash.

 ## Table of Contents

 [Introduction](#introduction)